 Just a generation ago, we would gladly have spent hours with a human travel agent exploring destinations, or plotted out a cross-country route on a paper map.

 At our recent #LSS2016 conference, Greg Sterling shared that 60% of polled adults have started using voice search just in the last 12 months, according to Local Search Association research.
 Consumers expect answers instantly, wherever and whenever they have a need.
-Most importantly, when they’re seeking information, the answers provided had better be accurate, or user experience will suffer.
+Most importantly, when they’re seeking information, the answers better be accurate, or user experience will suffer.

 Open Platform and Clean Structured Data Are Critical as Technology Advances